DDEV 2025 Plans and 2024 Review

 Sustainability and Finance

 - Improve our Marketing CTA and information: The ddev.com “Support DDEV” page says lots of things, but the financial CTA gets lost there.
-We need to make it completely clear that for the project to be sustainable, the community will need to support the two developers who are working full-time on it, and make clear the many ways that this can be done.
+We need to communicate successfully:

 - Continue to develop contributors and maintainers: As the project grows, we need more skilled contributors and maintainers.
 (The only difference between those is that maintainers typically have a higher level of direct access to project resources, but as a wide-open source project, almost all interested contributors can accomplish almost anything without enhanced privileges.)
 In the last two years, we’ve had quite a lot of contributor trainings, and anecdotes indicate that people are using those recordings and blogs for training, but the actual attendance at them was not impressive.
 I’m thinking that this year these topics should probably be addressed with screenshare recordings and updated blogs instead of calendar-scheduled events.
 Given the financial struggles in our contributors’ world, I doubt that we’ll be able to add paid maintainers in 2025, I’m most interested right now in the reasonable goal of retaining and paying the two amazing maintainers we currently have.